writing your resume

 • Make sure the skills you display relate to the requirements of the job.

-• If applicable, include soft skills that showcase your Emotional Intelligence.
+• If applicable, include soft skills that showcase Emotional Intelligence.

 Resume Design